sswietoniowski/learning-devops/kubernetes/README.md

   - [Dapr](https://dapr.io/) - provides integrated APIs for communication, state, and workflow, leverages industry best practices for security, resiliency, and observability, so you can focus on your code,
   - [OpenFeature](https://openfeature.dev/) - standardizing Feature Flagging for Everyone,
   - [KEDA](https://keda.sh/) - a Kubernetes-based Event Driven Autoscaler,
-  - [CNCF Buildpacks](https://buildpacks.io/) - Cloud Native Buildpacks transform your application source code into images that can run on any cloud.
+  - [CNCF Buildpacks](https://buildpacks.io/) - Cloud Native Buildpacks transform your application source code into images that can run on any cloud,
+  - [cert-manager](https://cert-manager.io/) - a powerful and extensible X.509 certificate controller for Kubernetes and OpenShift workloads,
+  - [Let's Encrypt](https://letsencrypt.org/) - a free, automated, and open Certificate Authority,
+  - [kubectx + kubens](https://github.com/ahmetb/kubectx) - a faster way to switch between clusters and namespaces in kubectl,
+  - [fzf](https://github.com/junegunn/fzf) - a command-line fuzzy finder,
+  - [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) - a general purpose, web-based UI for Kubernetes clusters,
+  - [jq](https://jqlang.github.io/jq/) - a lightweight and flexible command-line JSON processor,
+  - [jq play](https://jqplay.org/) - an online playground for jq.